And93/protractor-puppeteer-plugin/README.md

 # Protractor-puppeteer plugin

-(!)
-This plugin can be used only for local run.
+This plugin highly recommended to use for local run.
-Running autotests in Docker, remote aren't supported yet.
-(TODO)

 ## Dependencies:
 ```